How Much Snow Has Fallen in Chicago — And How it Compares to Past Winters

 - 31.2 inches: 2015-2016

-Parts of the Chicago area could see more than a foot of snow as a major blast of winter weather hits the region again starting Monday.
+Parts of the Chicago area saw well over a foot of snow Monday night into Tuesday, with some snowfall totals reaching as high as 18 inches, as the latest round of winter weather blanketed the region.

-Snow totals will vary considerably from one location to another, with 3 to 5 inches expected in far west and northwest counties, 5 to 9 inches in counties south and east in northwest Indiana but potentially more than a foot in Cook County.
+As of Tuesday, the city has seen nine straight days of measurable snowfall recorded at O'Hare Airport.

+That ties the record for consecutive days with measurable snow in the city, which was set between Feb.
+3-11 in 2018, according to the National Weather Service.